Colin Firth: Acting credits and accolades

-Firth has received numerous awards, including an Academy Award, Golden Globe Award, British Academy Film Award, and Screen Actors Guild Award for his performance as King George VI in Tom Hooper's historical drama The King's Speech (2010).
+Firth has received numerous awards, including an Academy Award, an Actor Award, a BAFTA Award, a Critics' Choice Award, and a Golden Globe Award, all for Best Actor, for his performance as King George VI in Tom Hooper's historical drama The King's Speech (2010).

 He received an honorary doctorate on 19 October 2007 from the University of Winchester.
 On 13 January 2011, he was presented with the 2,429th star on the Hollywood Walk of Fame.
 In April 2011, Time included him in its list of the World's 100 Most Influential People.
 He was made a Freeman of the City of London on 8 March 2012, and was awarded an honorary fellowship by the University of the Arts London in 2012.

 Firth was appointed Commander of the Order of the British Empire (CBE) in the 2011 Birthday Honours for services to drama.